Create a business profile to get sales leads from Microsoft

-To help our partners streamline business operations, we're consolidating features and capabilities that used to be spread across several tools and websites into the Partner Center, this site.
-As part of that effort, we've moved all referrals-related capabilities to the Partner Center and retired the Pinpoint and C2PC sites.
-If you used Pinpoint or C2PC in the past to get and manage referrals from Microsoft, you'll need to create a new business profile in the Partner Center to continue to get referrals.
+To help our partners streamline business operations, we're consolidating features and capabilities that used to be spread across several tools and websites into Partner Center, this site.
+As part of that effort, we've moved all referrals-related capabilities to Partner Center and retired the Pinpoint and C2PC sites.
+If you used Pinpoint or C2PC in the past to get and manage referrals from Microsoft, you'll need to create a new business profile in Partner Center to continue to get referrals.
 We no longer support importing profiles from these sites.

 Create a profile